Skip to main content

 }

-If you would like separate css and html files - do not use --inline-style --inline-template while creating new angular app.
+If you would like separate CSS and HTML files - do not use --inline-style --inline-template while creating new Angular app.

 templateUrl: './counter-button.component.html',